javahabib/javahabib/README.md

 ### 📊 Apache Spark Data Pipeline Project
 - Building a **data pipeline** using **Apache Spark** for efficient processing and transformation of large-scale datasets.
 - Optimizing workflows for big data applications, including real-time data ingestion, processing, and storage.

+### 🛒 Marketplace and Trade Service Microservice
+A MERN stack microservice for the **AgriLink project**, facilitating:
+- **Product Listing**: Efficiently list and manage crop and livestock products.
+- **Search and Browse**: Advanced search for products by category or keywords.
+- **Interaction with Other Microservices**: Includes user authentication, analytics, and financial transactions.

 ---